AdaGold/ride-share-rails/README.md

 1. You can include nested routes, but avoid routes that are more than 2-levels deep.
 1. Use Semantic HTML
 1. Make good use of partial views
+1. Don't forget validations! (can a trip exist without a driver or passenger...)
 1. You may not be able to get all the user stories done.  **Prioritize!**

 ## User Stories